 - hurtful to the society in every respect

-- Purchase a more materials, tools, and provisions to maintain and employ a more industrious people, who reproduce, with a profit, the value of their annual consumption.
+- Buy more materials, tools, and provisions to maintain and employ a more industrious people, who reproduce the value of their annual consumption, with a profit.
 35 This way:

 - promotes industry

-- provides a permanent fund for supporting that consumption because the people who consume can reproduce, with a profit, the whole value of their consumption
+- provides a permanent fund for supporting that consumption because the people who consume can reproduce the whole value of their consumption, with a profit

-- increases the gross revenue of society by increasing the whole value added by labour to those materials
+- increases the society’s gross revenue by increasing the whole value added by labour to those materials

-- increases their net revenue by deducting the expence of supporting the tools and instruments of their trade.
+- increases their net revenue by deducting the cost of supporting the tools and instruments of their trade.

 36 Most of the gold and silver forced abroad by banking used to buy foreign goods for home consumption is almost unavoidably used to buy this second kind of goods.

-- Some men may increase their expense very much without increasing their revenue.
+- Some men may increase their cost very much without increasing their revenue.

-- However, no entire class ever does so because the principles of prudence always influences the majority, though it does not always govern the conduct of every individual.
+- However, no entire class ever does so because the principles of prudence always influences the majority, though it does not always govern every individual’s conduct.